Cardi B: Relationships

 In early 2017, Cardi B began dating fellow rapper Offset.
 They became engaged on October 27, 2017.
 On April 7, 2018, during her second performance on Saturday Night Live, Cardi B revealed her pregnancy; she was about six months (24 weeks) pregnant at the time.
 On June 25, 2018, TMZ found a marriage license revealing Cardi B and Offset had actually secretly married in September 2017, one month before the public proposal.
 She later confirmed this in a social media post.

 Cardi B gave birth to a daughter on July 10, 2018.
 In December 2018, she announced on Instagram that she and Offset had separated, though the pair later reunited.
 In February 2019, the couple made a public appearance for the Grammys.
 He accompanied her onstage during her acceptance speech for Best Rap Album.

 In September 2020, it was reported that Cardi B had filed for divorce from Offset, but the following month it was revealed they were back together.
 In June 2021, Cardi B revealed she was pregnant with her second child, a boy.
 She gave birth to a son on September 4, 2021.
 On the fifth anniversary of her marriage, Cardi B announced she was planning her official wedding.
 In December 2023, Cardi shared via Instagram that she had been "single for a minute," confirming that she and Offset were no longer together.
-However, as of March 2024, the current status of their marriage became unclear as they were still working together, with Offset having directed a music video for Cardi B. In July 2024, Cardi officially filed for divorce from Offset.
+However, by March 2024, the status of their marriage became unclear as they were still working together, with Offset having directed a music video for Cardi B. In July 2024, Cardi officially filed for divorce from Offset.
 She announced her third pregnancy the day after.
 She gave birth to her third child, a daughter, on September 7, 2024.

 In October 2024, Cardi was rumored to be in a relationship with NFL player Stefon Diggs.
 On June 1, 2025, she publicly confirmed her relationship with Diggs in an Instagram post with photos with them together.
 On September 17, 2025, in an interview with Gayle King, Cardi confirmed she was pregnant with her fourth child, also her first with Diggs.
 She gave birth to a son in November of that year.
+In February 2026, Cardi confirmed that she and Diggs had split.

+In September 2026, Almánzar was reportedly dating Nigerian soccer player, Maduka Okoye.